-&lt;sup>12 Pardee, "A New Aramaic Inscription", p.
+Pardee, "A New Aramaic Inscription", p.
 53.

-&lt;sup>13 Cf. Pardee, "A New Aramaic Inscription", pp. 53-54.
+13 Cf. Pardee, "A New Aramaic Inscription", pp. 53-34.

-- 3. this [assembly-]chamber [by sacrificing] a bull for Hadad QR/DPD/RL, a ram for NGD/R - 4.
-SWD/RN, a ram for Šamš, a ram for Hadad of the Vineyards, - 5. a ram for Kubaba, and a ram for my soul which is in this stele. - 6.
-Henceforth, whoever of my sons or - 7. of the sons of anybody [else] should come into possession of - 8. this chamber, let him take from - 9. the best of this vine[yard] [as] an offering - 10. year after year.
-He shall also [ritually] - 11. slaughter for my soul - 12. and apportion - 13. for me a leg-cut.
+this [assembly-]chamber [by sacrificing] a bull for Hadad QR/DPD/RL, a 3. ram for NGD/R

+- SWD/RN, a ram for Šamš, a ram for Hadad of the Vineyards, 4. - a ram for Kubaba, and a ram for my soul which is in this stele.
+5. - Henceforth, whoever of my sons or 6. - of the sons of anybody [else] should come into possession of 7. - this chamber, let him take from 8. - the best of this vine[yard] [as] an offering 9. - year after year.
+He shall also [ritually] 10. - slaughter for my soul 11. - and apportion 12. - for me a leg-cut.
+13.

 Let us first explore the way in which a channel of communication is established between the stele and the ancient readers of its inscription in the stele's ritual context.

 The first remarkable fact is that the reader is being addressed by a disembodied first-person speaker: "I am Katumuwa".
-The Phoenician and Punic form of the 1st ps. sg. c. pronoun, ' $nh_3$ , here occurs in an Aramaic text; cf. KAI 214:1 and KAI 215:19 where the personal pronoun 'nk occurs in Aramaic texts instead of the 'nh one would expect.
-The disembodied "I" of the inscription is equated with Katumuwa's nbš, which is, of course, the Aramaic actualization of the original Semitic \napš, found in Hebrew as nefeš and in Arabic as nafs.
+The Phoenician and Punic form of the 1st ps. sg. c. pronoun, 'nh3, here occurs in an Aramaic text; cf. KAI 214:1 and KAI 215:19 where the personal pronoun 'nk occurs in Aramaic texts instead of the 'nh one would expect.14 The disembodied "I" of the inscription is equated with Katumuwa's nbš, which is, of course, the Aramaic actualization of the original Semitic naps, found in Hebrew as nefes and in Arabic as nafs.
 The underlying idea is that of Katumuwa's nbš speaking from the stele, through the medium of the inscription.
 Thus, in a sense, the "I" is not disembodied at all.
 It speaks from the stele, which has been its abode ever since the event of Katumuwa's physical death.
 The fact that Katumuwa has physically died is implicitly conveyed when the inscription tells us that he commissioned the stele "while [still] living" (bhyy, l.
-1-2).
-The reader is then informed that Katumuwa owns an "eternal [assembly-]chamber" - I am here reading syd, with Sanders - which he had had ritually established (whggt).
-The verb in question here is hgg, used in the pa "el or D-stem, as has been pointed out by Pardee.
-The verb, thus used in the causative and factitive sense, signifies the act of establishing the chamber (syd) as a place of ritual.
-This must be the correct reading: while there is a problem with the precise identification of dālet and rēš respectively in the Aramaic monumental script used at the stele's time of origin, syd makes sense as an actualization of the root s-w-d, as discussed by Sanders.
-The ritual of dedication clearly entails the sacrifice of a bull and four rams.
-The last of the rams in each celebration is to be offered "for my soul which is in this stele" (wybl. lnbšy. zy. bnşb. zn; 1.
-5); zy here "introducing [a] relative subordinate clause".
+1-1).
+The reader is then informed that Katumuwa owns an "eternal [assembly-]chamber"-I am here reading syd, with Sanders15-which he had had ritually established (whggt).
+The verb in question here is hgg, used in the pa"el or D-stem, as has been pointed out by Pardee.
+16 The verb, thus used in the causative and factitive sense, signifies the act of establishing the chamber (syd) as a place of ritual.
+This must be the correct reading: while there is a problem with the precise identification of dālet

-&lt;sup>14 Cf. the editors' comment in KAI, vol. II, p.
-216: "אנך": pron. pers. abs. der 1.
+Cf. the editors' comment in KAI, vol. II, p.
+216: "אנך" pron. pers. abs. der 1.
 P. c. sg.
-Kanaanäisch!"
+14 Kanaanäisch!"

-&lt;sup>15 Pardee, "A New Aramaic Inscription", p.
-60, reads syr and tentatively reconstructs this as meaning "chamber".
+Pardee, "A New Aramaic Inscription", p.
+60, reads syr and tentatively reconstructs this as 15 meaning "chamber".

-&lt;sup>16 Pardee, "A New Aramaic Inscription", p.
-60-61.
+Pardee, "A New Aramaic Inscription", p.
+60-01.
+16